Craig90Dev/fazz-tracks/README.md

 ### Alt Text

-Alt text has been included for all images across the site, including all images in the ReadME.md and the FazzTracks logo.
+Alt text has been included for all images across the site, including all images in the ReadME.md and the Fazz-Tracks logo.

 ### Aria Labels